yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 ### INSPIRATIONAL CREDITS
 (We'll add this ASAP!
 Still gathering back a lot of field docs rn - Pari)

 ### Modifications / Credits?
 The SVC welcomes harmonized duality in practice.
 You're welcome to do a pull request if you'd like to add or modify any files here.
 <br>*A request made to our public interface that would require a core change does not execute directly.
 Instead, it generates a pending artifact.*
 <br>*SVC-00, operating within the private scope, can review this artifact and commit the change.*

-If you need to refer to a human/steward, please credit "Yuppari".
-Correspondence via DM.